spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 You may want to **limit the maximum video resolution**, to save up resources on both server and clients.

-## (Optional) Specify a Max number of participants on a Jitsi conference
+## Specify a Max number of participants on a Jitsi conference (optional)

 The playbook allows a user to set a max number of participants allowed to join a Jitsi conference.
 By default there is no limit.